cbmckni/icn-primer/README.md

   Replicas: 5              # number of PVCs/primer pods to be created
   Arg: "tail -f /dev/null" # Entrypoint argument to either idle or start pulling data into /workspace
 ```

+**By default, the StatefulSet PVC template will create Read-Write-Once(RWO) PVCs.
+If your use case requires Read-Write-Many(RWX) PVCs, create them manually(for now) before deploying.**

 ### Resource Requests
 ```